If you can’t breathe, you can’t sing.

 Before you can hope to sing well, you need to learn to breathe correctly.

-Simply knowing the right way to breathe, and learning to breathe that way instinctively, without having to think about it, will drastically improve your singing voice in as little as a week.
+Simply knowing the right way to breathe, and learning to breathe that way instinctively, will drastically improve your singing voice in as little as a week.

 But what exercises do you do?
 There are so many out there.

 Which ones are good and which are just a waste of time?

 There are actually a bunch of useful exercises, but we’ve narrowed it down to six simple ones that will get you all the practice you need.

 As a singer, the most important tool you have in your arsenal is your diaphragm.
 Just like athletes exercise the muscles that make them elite physical specimens, so must you exercise your diaphragm to reach your full potential.